Piercingxx/debian-mod/README.md

 #### *** These scrips must be ran in order.
 Any deviation will break your system.
 The "nvidia.sh" "Surface.sh" and "testing.sh" scripts are hardware based/optional. ***

-- "1.sh" to install Gnome-shell and a few adjustments.
+- "Step 1" will ensure all Gnome Depends are ready for use then will reboot.

-- "2.sh" will install applications, fonts, cursors, and customize settings (it takes several minutes to run).
+- "Step 2" will install applications.

   - If you plan on using Steam then you need to open Steam at this point and fully install it BEFORE you install nvidia.sh.
 If you install Steam after nvidia.sh it is a headache.

-- "nvidia.sh" will install Nvidia drivers (if you don't have a Nvidia GPU skip this one, if you are installing on a Surface with the "Surface.sh" do not install these propritary drivers).
+- "Nvidia Driver" will install Nvidia drivers (if you don't have a Nvidia GPU skip this one, if you are installing on a Surface with the "Surface.sh" do not install these propritary drivers).

-- "Surface.sh" will install the necessary drivers to get a Microsoft Surface running on Debian (skip if not a Microsoft Surface Device).
+- "Optional Surface Kernel" will install the necessary drivers to get a Microsoft Surface running on Debian (skip if not a Microsoft Surface Device).

-- "hyprland-setup" will install hyprland on your Debian Testing with Gnome system.
+- "Hyprland" will install hyprland on your Debian Testing with Gnome system.

 - If you have multiple hard drives in your system, after you run all the scripts, edit your fstab to auto-mount your drives on boot.